briandoylegit/Axe/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* The various aerial imagery providers
-* Inspiration
+* The LIDAR iamgery providers
-* etc
+* The National Monuments Service